-Looking ahead, we anticipate the end markets for our products to remain healthy.
-In the first quarter of 2013, China's annualized crude steel production achieved record levels, while utilization rates in North America remained stable.
 We expect pricing for the commodities we sell to remain volatile, with the potential to significantly decrease or increase at any point in time.
-Due to this expected volatility and for the purpose of providing a full-year outlook, we will utilize the year-to-date average Platts 62 percent Fe seaborne iron ore spot price as of March 31, 2013 of \$148 per ton (C.F.R.
-China), as a base price assumption for providing its full-year revenue-per-ton sensitivities for our iron ore business segments.
+Due to this expected volatility and for the purpose of providing a full-year outlook, we will utilize the year-to-date average Platts 62 percent Fe seaborne iron ore spot price as of June 30, 2013 of \$137 per ton (C.F.R.
+China), as a base price assumption for providing our revenues-per-ton sensitivities for our iron ore business segments.
 We indicated this assumption does not reflect our internal expectation of full-year seaborne iron ore pricing.
-As such, with \$148 per ton as a base-price assumption for the full year, included in the table below is the expected full-year revenue-per-ton range for our iron ore business segments and the per-ton sensitivity for each \$10-per-ton variance from the base-price assumption.
-The full-year sensitivity per ton for each respective iron ore business segment below reflects the sales volume and realized price achieved for first-quarter 2013 results and our realized expectation for the remaining periods in 2013.
+As such, with \$137 per ton as the iron ore price assumption for the remainder of the year, included in the table below is the expected full-year revenues-per-ton range for our iron ore business segments and the per-ton sensitivity for each \$10-per-ton variance from the price assumption.
+The sensitivities per ton for each respective iron ore business segment below reflects the sales volume and realized price achieved for the first six months of 2013 results and our realized expectation for the remaining periods in 2013.